shantonav/wiremock-springboot-junit/README.md

 It is a Spring boot test which loads the context .

-The test uses a "test" profile that overrided the end-point to service-b to point to Wiremock instance instead of the actual service itself.
+The test uses a "test" profile that overrideS the end-point to service-b to point to Wiremock instance instead of the actual service itself.

 ```
 @ActiveProfiles(value = "test")